 Please register for the conference till 30.
 April 2017 via e-mail: email@example.com

 The participation is free of charge.
-Please note that travel expenses cannot be provided.
+Please note that travel expenses (accomodation and itinerary) cannot be provided.

 Conference ǀ Vienna University Library ǀ May 2-4th, 2017